anstmichaels/emopt/README.md

 Andrew Michaels

 ## License
-EMOpt is currently released under the GPL license (see LICENSE.md for details)
+EMOpt is currently released under the BSD-3 license (see LICENSE.md for details)

 ## References
 The methods employed by EMopt are described in: